riedel/shouldexist/README.md

-# My list of Programs that should exist
+# My list of programs that should exist

-Basically stuff I thought that they should be programmed, but nobody had the time for (maybe they were programmed and I did not have the time to find them).

 It is an inverse awesome list.
 Please create pull request to remove items you find ;) I would be thankful

+Basically stuff I thought that they should be programmed, but nobody had the time for (maybe they were programmed and I did not have the time to find them).

 ## HTTP/2 Feedproxy with speculative push support
 I wonder if this would speed up my android RSS readers